webysther/authelia/docs/content/en/configuration/session/introduction.md

 *__Note:__ This setting uses the [duration notation format](../prologue/common.md#duration-notation-format).
 Please see the [common options](../prologue/common.md#duration-notation-format) documentation for information on this format.*

-The period of time before the cookie expires and the session is destroyed when the remember me box is checked.
+The period of time before the cookie expires and the session is destroyed when the remember me box is checked, a user selecting this option negates the [inactivity](#inactivity) timeout.
 Setting this to `-1` disables this feature entirely.

 ## Security